 If you choose monthly payments for ongoing care, they begin after your first prescription.

-Yes, we don't tie you into a contract.
-If you need to pause or stop your care, monthly payments can also stop until you are ready to access services and support again. or you can stop and choose to pay as you use the service.
+Yes.
+We do not tie you into a contract.
+If you need to pause or stop your care, monthly payments can also stop until you are ready to access services and support again.
+You can also choose to stop monthly payments and pay as you use the service instead.

 Shared care is not a lower-support pathway.
 Although your GP may issue prescriptions and arrange blood tests, this pathway still involves clinician-led oversight, treatment planning, documentation, and communication with you and your GP to support safe care.